Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Appendix

-We now discuss the proofs related to the Riemannian two-point bandit setting.
+We next discuss the proofs related to the Riemannian two-point bandit setting.
 Let us drop the time index $t$ and agent index $i$ for simplicity.
-Let $u$ be uniformly distributed on the unit sphere in the tangent space of $x$, $u \sim \un (\sptansp{x}{1})$.
+Let $u$ be uniformly distributed on the unit sphere in the tangent space of $x$, i.e., $u \sim \un (\sptansp{x}{1})$.
 Then, define the gradient estimator $\gdel(x)$ such that